artzhk/rhyme-alg-ads1-coursework/README.md

 `node main.js`

 ## P.S.
-Project was written as a Algorithms and Datastructure course project for university.
+Project was written as a course project for Algorithms and Datastructure subject for university.

 That is why I didn't use any js syntax and inbuild fucntionality, such as ternary operator, contains, split, map, etc.